Library Cards and Account Information

 Titles can be placed on hold and therefore, may be checked out and not immediately available.
 Exceptions include titles in the public domain, which are readily available at all times and can stay on your SimplyE bookshelf indefinitely (if you choose)

 A maximum of 10 items can be checked out at any given time

 You must download the SimplyE app

 Is there a limit to the number of digital items I can borrow at once?

-Anyone with a North Branford library card may checkout e-materials from Hoopla, Overdrive, and RB Digital Magazines:
+Anyone with a North Branford library card may check out e-materials from Hoopla and Overdrive or through the SimplyE app.

 Hoopla: Access to eBooks, audiobooks, comic books, music, TV shows and movies.
 A maximum of 4 items in total can be checked out in one month.
 Once the maximum is reached you must wait until the following month to check out more Hoopla titles.

 Overdrive: Access to eBooks and audiobooks.
 A maximum of 10 items can be checked out at any given time.

 Overdrive magazines: Access to over 3,000 popular magazine titles and up to three years of back issues.
 There is no wait list for issues and no item limits.